Saverio976/ParadoxiBox/front-cli/README.md

-  queue               Show music in the queue login               Login to the api add                 Add a song to the queue help                Prints help information. man                 Prints the auto-generated manpage.
+  queue               Show music in the queue login               Login to the api add                 Add a song to the queue next                Skip to the next song is-paused           Check current song is paused pause               Pause current song resume              Resume current song create-account      Create an Account to the api help                Prints help information. man                 Prints the auto-generated manpage.
 ```